 Diagnosis of thinning hair

-The acute variant of diffuse hair loss, anagen effluvium, can be cured most quickly.
-Since the hair falls out quickly and strongly after the causative event, the cause can usually be found quickly.
+The acute variant of diffuse hair loss, known as anagen effluvium, can be resolved quickly.
+Hair falls out rapidly and intensely following the triggering event, allowing healthcare providers to identify the cause more easily and implement effective treatment.

 The chronic variant of diffuse hair loss, telogen effluvium, is more difficult to diagnose.
 Hairs fall out a while after the causative event and, what is more, they do not all fall out at once.
 Thus, it can very difficult to diagnose what the root problem is.

-Diffuse hair loss can often be confused with the hair falling out in patches, such as in alopecia areata.
+Diffuse thinning can often be confused with the hair falling out in patches, such as in alopecia areata.
 It also needs to be separated hereditary hair loss, especially in women as female pattern baldness most closely resembles it.

 Therefore, it is important to also examine the hair under the microscope so that the two diseases can be ruled out.
 This is because hormone treatments for genetic hair loss can be harmful to the follicles in if the cause lies elsewhere.

-The best way to cure diffuse hair loss due is to remove the cause.
+The best way to cure diffuse thinning due is to remove the cause.

 If the diffuse hair loss is based on a nutrient deficiency, a doctor will prescribe nutritional supplements to replenish the follicles.
 When the cause of diffuse hair loss is the side effect of a medication, you should consult your doctor to see if other medications are available.